 In the field of oncology, precision medicine is being used to test whether breast cancer patients have receptors for estrogen or progesterone.
 Precision medicine research is currently working on a blood test that would be able to find cancer anywhere in the body by sequencing blood and locating tumor DNA.
 Doctors will also have a better picture of whether the patient is responding to treatment or just in remission.
 The medical community can expect more precision medicine drugs to be approved by the FDA that will be able to identify the presence of cancer based on genetic changes.

 Precision Medicine Industry Stats and Growth Projections in 2022

 Here are ten statistics to know about precision medicine and future trends:

-- Reactions to side effects caused by inaccurate medicine accounts for about 30% of acute hospital admissions every year.
-With increasing access to precision medicine applications, this will likely decrease the number of hospital admissions caused by side effects from traditional practices.
+- Reactions to side effects caused by inaccurate medicine account for about 30% of acute hospital admissions every year.
+Increasing access to precision medicine applications will likely decrease the number of hospital admissions caused by side effects from traditional practices.

 - Investment in precision medicine from leading pharmaceutical companies will experience a 1/3 increase in the next five years.
 This demonstrates the commitment to acceleration in precision medicine research from the biggest pharmaceutical companies.

-- 1 out of 5 people who receive genetic counseling make an informed decision not to pursue a treatment regimen.
-With increased access to digestible information consumers will have more independence over their healthcare.
+- 1 out of 5 people who receive genetic counseling makes an informed decision not to pursue a treatment regimen.
+With increased access to digestible information, consumers will have more independence over their healthcare.